MicrosoftDocs/Viva/Viva/insights/personal/briefing/be-headspace.md

 # Start a guided meditation with Headspace

 >[!Important]
 >We've paused sending Briefing emails to make some improvements.
 You can still access the [Viva Insights Outlook add-in](../use/add-in.md) or [Viva Insights app in Teams](../teams/viva-teams-app.md) for key functionality until this service resumes.
+For more information about this change, refer to [Briefing pause](../reference/briefing-pause.md).

 In the Headspace section of the Briefing email, you can launch a guided meditation to start your day grounded and focused.